mishra06/GEEKATHON_TEAM_10/Invoice_generator_by-Surbhi_Gupta/README.md

 Download option

 ## Technologies Used:-
-Javascript - For all the functionalities including add item, delete item, review invoice, download invoice.
+-Javascript - For all the functionalities including add item, delete item, review invoice, download invoice.
-HTML & CSS - For the UI and alingments of invoice generator area buttons and navbar.
+-HTML & CSS - For the UI and alingments of invoice generator area buttons and navbar.
-Git - For version control and collaboration
+-Git - For version control and collaboration

 ## Demo